Buying a new graphics card (GPU) can be tough, especially if you aren’t familiar with all the nitty-gritty tech jargon involved.

 These errors are what cause seemingly-random events like data corruption or system failure, and must be avoided at all costs when fragile enough data is being dealt with.

-That’s why ECC is most commonly used in servers and enterprise PCs- in order to prevent these errors from occuring when they would cause the worst damage.
+That’s why ECC is most commonly used in servers and enterprise PCs- in order to prevent these errors from occurring when they would cause the worst damage.

 In GPUs, ECC is exclusive to professional GPUs from Nvidia and AMD.

-In Nvidia’s case, these are present only in Nvidia Quadro GPUs, and are necessary in order to prevent fatal errors in certain scenarios.
+In Nvidia’s case, these are present only in Nvidia Quadro GPUs and are necessary to prevent fatal errors in certain scenarios.